How To Treat White Spots on Bird of Paradise (An Easy Guide)

 You can tell if your plant has powdery mildew if a powdery substance accompanies the white spots.

-If you think your Bird of Paradise plant has powdery mildew, it’s essential to take action immediately.
+If you think your Bird of Paradise has powdery mildew, you must take action immediately.

 Left untreated, powdery mildew can spread rapidly and cause severe damage to your plant.

-There are a few different ways that you can treat powdery mildew on Bird of Paradise plants:
+There are a few different ways that you can treat powdery mildew on a Bird of Paradise:

 Neem oil is a natural, organic way to treat powdery mildew on houseplants.